V

 • Automatic bounds calculation with 5% padding

-• Legend support with line samples
+• Legend support with line samples and dash pattern indicators

 • Export-ready at 325x220px (or custom dimensions)